keenanromain/AWS-SAA-C02-Study-Guide/README.md

 # AWS SAA-C02 Study Guide
 This study guide will help you pass the newer AWS Certified Solutions Architect - Associate exam.
-In order to pass, reference this guide while working through the material in the following steps:
+Ideally, you should reference this guide while working through the following material:

   1. Stephane Maarek's <a href="https://www.udemy.com/course/aws-certified-solutions-architect-associate-saa-c02/">Ultimate AWS Certified Solutions Architect Associate 2020 course</a> or A Cloud Guru's <a href="https://acloud.guru/learn/aws-certified-solutions-architect-associate">AWS Certified Solutions Architect Associate 2020 course</a>
   2. The FAQs for the most critical services, included in the recommended reading list below